Bloom Social

 Designing discovery that actually works

-• Smart filters (location, price, time, interests)
+• Smart, multi-dimensional filters (location, time, cost, interest)

 • Location-first search to reduce uncertainty

-• Flexible price filtering (free, range, exact)
+• Flexible pricing logic (free, range, exact)

 Project image